 Digital cameras recorded changes in the shape of the model volcanic plumbing system over time and the changes to the surface of the crust were recorded using an overhead laser scanner.
 Polarized light allowed subsurface stress patterns that would result in rock fracturing in nature to be observed as the dyke grew.

 This novel experimental setup allowed, for the first time, the simultaneous measurement of fluid flow, sub-surface and surface deformation during the magma ascent through magma-filled fractures.

 This finding will help inform the interpretation of data from field studies and geophysical surveys, which will ultimately improve our ability to understand if an eruption is likely to happen.

-Liverpool volcanologist, Dr Janine Kavanagh, who heads up the University’s specialist MAGMA laboratory, said “For the first time, using innovative laboratory experiments that combined our knowledge of volcanic plumbing systems with engineering expertise, we have managed to see how magma flows through the Earth’s crust to the surface through dykes.
+Liverpool volcanologist, Dr. Janine Kavanagh, who heads up the University’s specialist MAGMA laboratory, said “For the first time, using innovative laboratory experiments that combined our knowledge of volcanic plumbing systems with engineering expertise, we have managed to see how magma flows through the Earth’s crust to the surface through dykes.

 “Our experiments, the first to use laser imaging technology in this way, revealed a strong coupling between surface deformation patterns and subsurface processes.

-“This indicates that it is both the magma properties and the host rock properties that controls how the dyke ascends, which is a brand new finding and challenges our existing thinking on magma flow through rocks.
+“This indicates that it is both the magma properties and the host rock properties that control how the dyke ascends, which is a brand new finding and challenges our existing thinking on magma flow through rocks.

 “As it’s not possible to always successfully predict volcanic events due to the lack of complete knowledge of the signals leading to catastrophes, these results are an important new finding and ultimately we hope they will contribute to our understanding of where and when the next volcanic eruption will be.”